-E2E is a trademark of Texas Instruments.
+PowerPAD, E2E are trademarks of Texas Instruments.
 WEBENCH is a registered trademark of Texas Instruments.
 All other trademarks are the property of their respective owners.

 11.5 Electrostatic Discharge Caution

 These devices have limited built-in ESD protection.
 The leads should be shorted together or the device placed in conductive foam during storage or handling to prevent electrostatic damage to the MOS gates.